-Why is learning about depression and beyond maturity blues important?
+Why is learning about depression and anxiety important, especially for older people?

-Depression in older people is common and may occur for different reasons.
-Importantly, while the onset of a physical illness or personal loss and sadness can be common and may lead to depression, depression is not a normal part of ageing.
+Depression and anxiety in older people is common and may occur for different reasons.
+Importantly, while the onset of a physical illness or personal loss and sadness can be common and may lead to depression, depression and anxiety are not a normal part of ageing.

-By encouraging early recognition of the signs of depression, we can assist people to recover faster.
-Unfortunately many people know little or nothing about depression and do not seek treatment.
+By encouraging early recognition of the signs of depression and anxiety, we can assist people to recover faster.
+Unfortunately many people know little or nothing about these conditions and do not seek treatment.

-Council on the Ageing (COTA), together with beyondblue (the national depression initiative), host information sessions called ‘beyond maturityblues’ to dispel the myth that depression is part of getting older.
+Council on the Ageing (COTA), together with beyondblue (the national depression initiative), host information sessions called ‘beyond maturityblues’ to dispel the myth that depression and anxieety are part of getting older.

 ’beyond maturityblues’ sessions are free of charge and presented by volunteer peer educators trained and supported by COTA and beyondblue.
 Peer educators are not trained medically but are trained to give information and generate discussion.
 People attending these sessions have remarked that they find them very accessible as they are in conversational language, and participants feel they are being spoken with rather than to.
 This approach is particularly important when discussing issues such as depression, as many older people are apprehensive in seeking medical assistance with the illness.